na-na-hi/renget/archive/hn3bd.md

 - Summarization Prompt:
 ```
 <requirements>
-In around 250 words, fill up the following data into a summary, analyzing chat history, world info and the previous summary:
+In a maximum of around 300 words, fill up the following data into a summary, analyzing chat history, world info and the previous summary:
 Current Time: morning, afternoon, evening or night (choose one)

 Current location: Current location.